MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    ```
 > [!NOTE]
 >If attacker tries to copy the NTDS.dit file directly from a Domain Controller the access will be denied.
 To workaround that attackers create a volume shadow copy and copy the NTDIS.dit from.
 [VSSadmin](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/vssadmin) is used for that purpose.
 >The command above assumes that this is the first time creating a volume shadow.
-That is why it's referenced with number **1** "HarddiskVolumeShadowCopy**1**".
+That is why it's referenced with number **1** in "HarddiskVolumeShadowCopy**1**".
 If there are other volume shadows you can adjust that number to match.

 ### Data exfiltration over SMB